vasilevich/file-convert/README.md

 **(Note: Please do restart your machine after installed all required software.)**

 ###IMPORTANT
-Make sure you install libreoffice to the USER you launch nodejs with and that this user HAS a home directory!
-try to convert a file from inside that USER to properly test!
+Make sure you install libreoffice to the USER you launch nodejs with and that this user HAS a home directory! cd ~ and make sure that user dir has the same permission as the user! try to convert a file from inside that USER to properly test!
 in case you install directly from libreoffice website,
 MAKE SURE you use the ./install script that comes inside the tar.gz inside the USER!